|

 Moral Risk

-Note, if one a sees morals and values as the same thing, then m-risk could be a synonym for v-risk.
-However some see values as including ethical concerns as well as personal preferences, aesthetics and cultural ideals.
+Note, if one a sees morals and values as the same thing, then MRisk could be a synonym for VRisk.
+However use the term value to include ethical concerns as well as personal preferences, aesthetics and cultural ideals.
+So MRisk is more usefully a definition for VRisk minus the risks of preferences, aesthetics and cultural ideals being undermined.

 The Orthogonality Thesis implies Value Risk